Iscle/LSMaker/README.md

 Disclaimer:
 All code written by me, Iscle, is released under the MIT license.
-Other bits of code written by others is released under their respective licenses.
+Other bits of code written by others are released under their respective licenses.

 By Iscle.